The medical term for painful intercourse. Persistent or recurrent genital pain that occurs just before, during, or after intercourse.

 Vaginal symptoms like moderate to severe painful intercourse are unlikely to go away on their own and may even worsen over time.
 Talk to your doctor about whether Premarin Vaginal Cream may be right for you.

 Over-the-counter lubricants may give you some temporary relief from your symptoms.
 But they weren’t designed to do what a prescription treatment can.
 Unlike over-the-counter lubricants, Premarin Vaginal Cream delivers estrogens.
-It helps rebuild vaginal tissue and make intercourse more comfortable.
+It helps rebuild vaginal tissue and makes intercourse more comfortable.
 Learn more about how Premarin Vaginal Cream works.

 You should apply the cream in accordance with your prescribed treatment schedule.
 It can be applied at any time of day that’s convenient for you.